-CHRISTOPHER JONES ANSLEY PARK HISTORIC PRESERVATION AWARD
+CHRISTOPHER JONES HISTORIC PRESERVATION AWARD

 This annual award is to honor the resident, architect, or builder whose project captures the spirit and principles of historical preservation and those making a significant contribution to the built environment in Ansley Park.
 We will seek candidates whose project was completed in a given year and that meets The Secretary of the Interior’s Standards for the Treatment of Historic Properties that address one of four treatments: preservation, rehabilitation, restoration, and reconstruction.
 As defined by: (Click Here to Read More/Less)